They are crouching in the bath-like waters of the Albemarle Sound when

 But twenty minutes later she had looked at a map and realized that the seashore destination was nearly forty minutes away.

-She had told him that and he felt defensive.
-Sometimes she wished she didn’t do such things, letting her mouth run with such a tone, because she was sure all he heard was the unintended criticism.
+she didn’t do such things, letting her mouth run with such a tone,

 But was almost impossible to control her when she heard the ocean.